MTech-cmd/Omni-lang/README.md

 I must solve a challenge in all these in order to continue to the next.\
 I will try to solve for the following languages as well though I will use cross-compilers (Like with Kotlin and Haxe) for these ones\
+(yes this is an excuse to avoid JavaScript)

 - C
 - C#